FIFA Online 3

-FIFA Online 3 is a free-to-play massively multiplayer online football game which was announced on 13 August 2012 and entered the 1st closed beta on 20 September 2012 to 23 September of that same year in South Korea.
+FIFA Online 3 was a free-to-play massively multiplayer online football game which was announced on 13 August 2012 and entered the 1st closed beta on 20 September 2012 to 23 September of that same year in South Korea.
 On December 18, 2012, it was released in South Korea.

-FIFA Online 3 shut down its services on June 30, 2020.
+FIFA Online 3 shut down its all services on June 7, 2021.

 Development

 FIFA Online 3 was originally developed for PC multi-player by Electronic Arts Seoul Studio based on the FIFA 11 engine.
 It has been launched through licensing agreements in South Korea (published by Nexon), Thailand (published by Garena), Indonesia (published by Garena), Vietnam (published by Garena), Singapore, Malaysia (published by Garena), and China (published by Tencent).

 Each version's interface and commentaries have been localised into the local language.

 On 25 July 2013 it was released into Open Beta in Thailand.
 FIFA Online 3 was released into open beta in Vietnam, on 11 September 2013.
 In Indonesia, it was released on 25 February 2014.
 In China it was released into open beta on 28 April 2014.